OB4444AP/Santase/README.md

 * **Compiler:** GCC / Visual C++

 ## 🎮 Game Description
 Santase is a strategy card game for two players played with a deck of 24 cards (Ace, 10, King, Queen, Jack, 9).
 The goal is to be the first to reach **66 points** in a round to win game points.
 The first player to reach **11 game points** wins the entire match.
+You can type "rules" for explanation in detail.

 ### Key Features
 * **Full Game Loop:** Play complete matches with automatic shuffling, dealing, and scoring.